Select Page

 • make sure policies and procedures are informed by best practice models and stakeholder consultation

-Our Sick Bay is located near the General Office and run by our First Aid Officer Kristi Disney.
+Our Sick Bay is located near the General Office and run by our First Aid Officers Kristi Disney and Carolyn Chen.
 Please find below some medical forms for download if your child experiences anaphylaxis, asthma or other allergic reactions.
 There is also a Medical Consent form for administering medication.
 All of these forms are readily available at the General Office.

 Administration of Medication